 - Dual computer monitors

 You want to ensure that you don’t have “All of your BPO Eggs in one basket” so to speak.
 To minimize risk and be able to maximize your chances of getting enough work consistently you need to be actively signed up and receiving orders from at least 4-5 BPO companies.

 Amount of Workload

 The amount of work that you can handle depends on lots of different factors.
 Unfortunately, I’ve seen many times people tend to be greedy and accept more work than they can physically handle.
 They get swamped with lots of BPO orders all due within 48 hours and they risk their vendor rating with BPO companies if they are late, if the work is sub-par or an order gets kicked back.

 Many times, the quality of the work that you submit to a BPO mill helps determine your vendor rating.
 Companies score your work and the quality of it as well as how long it takes for you to complete and turn in your orders, they called it your ‘turn-time.’

 Learn more about everything you need to know to get started doing BPO’s right here.

 What’s the one most favorite thing you use or do that stands out that helps you be successful with your BPO orders?

 Subscribe to get our latest content sent directly to your inbox.

 Nicole Ocean is a national speaker, previously certified real estate instructor, BPO trainer and coach.
-She’s been teaching real estate professionals all over the United States for the last 10+ years.
+She’s worked with every MLS system in the US and has been teaching and helping thousands of real estate professionals all over the United States for the last 10+ years.